 A committee comprised of both union and administrative staff reviewed the three State models districts may choose from to articulate the evaluation continuum.
 Upon reviewing the three models, the committee unanimously recommended the Danielson Rubric to define our district evaluation.
 Below are the reasons the committee recommends the Danielson rubric.

 Criteria Snapshot Document The snapshot document briefly outlines all components evaluated in the new evaluation.
-Teachers can also reference the Criteria Handbook to gain deeper understanding of each criteria.
+Teachers can also reference the Criteria Handbook to gain a deeper understanding of each criterion.

 Focused and Comprehensive Evaluations